miamauro/readme-generator/README.md

 ## Description

-This application efficiently generates a professional README with user input.
+This application is a command-line tool that efficiently generates a professional README from user input.